 Instagram is another top channel for social-savvy fitness and wellness enthusiasts.
 The platform supports both pictures and video, making it an ideal choice for growing your personal fitness brand and reaching new customers.

 You can’t make money directly through Instagram, but you can earn money to promote brands you’ve built an affiliate relationship with.
-This way, you’ll get passive income every time someone buys a product using an affiliate link you post on your account.
+This way, you’ll earn passive income every time someone buys a product using an affiliate link you post on your account.

 Winwalk is a free pedometer and health app that counts your daily steps, calories, and walking distance using a built-in sensor.